 You can also book some of these amazing activities from below

 After the epic few days at the victoria falls, we had to go back to Gaborone.
 The journey from Victoria falls to Gaborone is soo long and can’t be done in one day!
 So it’s better to make a stop at one of the towns.

 Our stop was at Francis town

-Since we had been to other different towns of the country, we opted to stop in Francis town as it was more logical to break the journey into half and because we hadn’t been in Francis town.
+Since we had been to other different towns of the country, we opted to stop in Francis town as it was more logical to break the journey into half and because we hadn’t been to Francis town before.

 For the night, we camped at Dumela Lodge, a nice and quiet lodge just a few minutes away from the main town.
 The place was nice but it was surprising to see that we were the only guests at the campsite yet it was the peak season in Botswana.

 For day 22, we hit the road again up to Gaborone and stayed at Mokolodi Backpackers for a night.

 Days (23-24) : Gaborone

 For day 23, we cleaned the car since we had to return it to the rental company the following day.
 We later switched hotels and checked into Masa square hotel, a luxury stay that we needed to relax for 3 nights before we left the country.
 You can also experience the luxury stay in the heart of Gaborone by making a booking from here.
 OR you also can read about my honest review of Masa Square hotel before you make that booking.